openstax/tagging-legend/README.md

 ### Practice Concepts -> Displays as "Check your Understanding"

-**NOTE:** There be multiple practice-concepts back-to-back.
+**NOTE:** There will be multiple practice-concepts back-to-back.
 And "Check your Understanding" should appear only once per group."
 ```html
 <section class="practice-concepts ost-reading-discard">
   <title>Check Your Understanding</title>